0xPARC/0xparc-intro-book/easy/src/intro.typ

 - *Hiding inputs*: for example, consider
   #link("https://w.wiki/9fXQ", "Yao's millionaire problem"),
-  where Alice and Bob wants to know which of them has more money without learning the actual incomes.
+  where Alice and Bob wants to know which of them has more money without learning each other's incomes.

 Classically, first-generation cryptography relied on coming up for a protocol for solving given problems or computing certain functions. _Programmable cryptography_ is a term coined by 0xPARC for a second generation